HanEmile/problemsolving/README.md

 ### Blender
-- Terrain GEneration using the Diamond-square algorithm
+- Terrain Generation using the Diamond-square algorithm